The Cyrkle: Revival

 Dannemann had established his own advertising jingle company (Mega-Music) in New York City in the early 1970s.
-In 2008, he retired his business, moved away from New York City and was enjoying life as a retiree.
+In 2008, he shut down his business, moved away from New York City and was enjoying life as a retiree.
 He would occasionally perform in a duet, but for all practical purposes his musical career lay dormant.
 After months of failed attempts, McLoughlin at last located him in the latter part of the summer of 2016.
-He brokered a call with Losekamp, resulting in the first conversation with the two band mates in 50 years to occur.
+He brokered a call with Losekamp, resulting in the first conversation with the two bandmates in 50 years to occur.
 Losekamp explained the mission of trying to reunite the Cyrkle, and Dannemann expressed his interest in the project.

-Following a pair of conference calls in which McLoughlin explained the business model to all members, Dannemann agreed to travel to Columbus, Ohio to reconnect with Losekamp and to meet the other members of his Central Ohio band.
-He and the band quickly bonded, both musically as well as on a personal level.
+Following a pair of conference calls in which McLoughlin explained the business model to all members, Dannemann agreed to travel to Columbus, Ohio, to reconnect with Losekamp and to meet the other members of his Central Ohio band.
+He and the band quickly bonded, both musically and on a personal level.
 He agreed to join the other members of the Gas Pump Jockeys to form a new version of The Cyrkle featuring himself and Losekamp.

 The Cyrkle performed for the first time to a live audience for the filming of a promotional video, and to record a live album (Full Cyrkle) in November 2016.
 They performed professionally for the first time in five decades three months later in February 2017 in Columbus, Ohio.
 On October 13, 2017, The Cyrkle began touring nationally, starting in Lakewood, New Jersey, typically appearing with other classic rock contemporaries from the 1960s music era.
 As of 2022. they continue to perform across the US.

 The reformed lineup, beginning in 2016, featured original members Don Dannemann and Michael Losekamp, joined by Pat McLoughlin, Mike Rousculp (d.
-2019), Don White, Scott Langley, and later by Mike Shoaf (2019-2021).
+2019), Don White, Scott Langley, and later Mike Shoaf (2019–2021).
 Dean Kastran, a founding member of The Ohio Express, joined the band in June 2021.

-Marty Fried died of pancreatic cancer on September 1, 2021 at age 77.
+Marty Fried died of pancreatic cancer on September 1, 2021, at age 77.
 He was a retired bankruptcy lawyer who practiced in Southfield, Michigan, a suburb of Detroit.

+The group's 2024 album Revival on the Big Stir label featured "We Were There".